ramigs/strapi-nuxt-article/strapi-nuxt.md

 ## Configure Nuxt Auth

-"Then we define the authentication endpoints for the local strategy corresponding to those on our API."

 The Auth module uses Vuex's state management to store the user authentication status and user info.

-Let's enable the Vuex store by creating an `index.js` file inside the `store` directory with the store getters:
+Enable the Vuex store by creating a `index.js` file inside the `store` directory with the store getters:

 ```javascript
 export const getters = {